 Send SMS Messages using an Alphanumeric Sender ID

-To send SMS messages using an Alphanumeric Sender ID, use the desired ID for the From parameter in your API requests.
-For full details, please see our article for Changing the sender ID for sending SMS messages.
+To send SMS messages using an Alphanumeric Sender ID, use the desired ID for the ’From’ parameter in your API requests.
+For examples of how this looks in code, please see Changing the sender ID for sending SMS messages.

 You can also enable an Alphanumeric Sender ID on a Twilio Messaging Service.
 The Alphanumeric Sender ID will be selected automatically when sending to a supported country (unless you have SMS-capable numbers from that country in your Messaging Service pool, in which case Twilio will use those).